Still Psycho

-Still Psycho is the seventh album released by rapper, Ganxsta N.I.P.
-It was released in 2008 through his own label, Psycho Ward Entertainment.
-The album was released after 5 years from his last album "The Return of the Psychopath".
+Still Psycho is the seventh album released by rapper Ganxsta N.I.P.
+It was released in 2008 by his own label, Psycho Ward Entertainment.
+The album was released after five years after his last album "The Return of the Psychopath".
 The only guest on the album is K-Rino.
 Producers on the album are X-Productions, Mike B, Candyman, Jerry X.